Field Studies Centre and Year

 Menus and daily meals are prepared by the School’s caterers and individual special diets are catered for.

 FSC staff are trained in remote first aid, there is a clinic morning and night, and the hospital is 25 minutes away.
-Staff are trained and experienced in outdoor education with expedition areas and programme activities all risk assessed.
+Staff are trained and experienced in outdoor education with expedition areas and program activities all risk assessed.
 Weather-checks are maintained and the FSC is equipped with satellite phone communications.
 External emergency services are available.
 For the School, safety overrides challenge; decisions are made to re-schedule planned activities appropriate to conditions.

 TESS counsellors also support students through tele-health and video conferencing.
 Existing case managers will continue to meet regularly with students under their care.